 You say it will be announced shortly, but can you give us greater certainty in terms of how soon we can expect to hear from the federal government on this issue?

 Senator Harder: In the shortly part of soon.

 Impact Assessment Bill

 Canadian Energy Regulator Bill

 Hon.
 Grant Mitchell moved second reading of Bill C-69, An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts.

-He said: Colleagues, I am pleased to speak today on Bill C-69, officially entitled An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts.
+He said: Honourable senators, I am pleased to speak today on Bill C-69, officially entitled An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts.